hassanjizzine0-afk/delta-robot-control/README.md

 ## 📝 DETAILED EXAMPLE WITH NUMBERS

-Let's say you want the mechanism to visit 3 points:
+Let's say we want the mechanism to visit 3 points:

 **INPUT (Your GUI):**